DNS hijacking using a non-responding name server

 How to fix it

-Make sure all configured name servers for your domain are online and responding to queries correctly.
+Make sure all delegated name servers for your domain are online and responding to queries correctly.

-Remove any non-responding or misconfigured name servers from your domain’s NS records, or correctly configure them for the domain.
+Remove any non-responding or misconfigured name servers from your domain’s name server delegation, or, correctly configure them for the domain.

-By keeping your name servers properly configured and responding, you can mitigate the risk of DNS hijacking and help make sure your domain’s users are directed to the intended destinations.
+By keeping your name servers properly configured and responding, you can mitigate the risk of DNS hijacking.